 The INS Research Program undertaken in central-west and western NSW included vegetation sampling for stem densities and hollows by dbh class of INS species on the Cobar Peneplain of the Western Catchment.
 The results show that mostly hollows occur in Bimble Box trees at approximately 35 cm dbh and larger.
 No hollows were recorded in Bimble Box below approximately 30 cm dbh.
+Hollows rarely occur in White Cypress Pine trees, with only one hollow recorded in 27 White Cypress Pine trees, which was at 44cm dbh.
+No hollows were recorded in Red Box below approximately 40 cm dbh.

-The information also shows there are size classes of Bimble Box from particular recruitment events, with very large numbers of Bimble Box trees over 30 cm dbh and 35 cm dbh.
-Also there are relatively large numbers of trees over 30 cm dbh per hectare for Bimble Box.
+The information also shows there are size classes of Bimble Box and White Cypess Pine and Red Box from particular recruitment events, with very large numbers of Bimble Box and White Cypress Pine trees between 30 cm dbh and 35 cm dbh.
+Also there are relatively large numbers of trees over 30 cm dbh per hectare for Bimble Box and White Cypress Pine and Red Box.